-- refusal to consider the student’s work but giving the student the opportunity to re-submit the work if there is sufficient time before the due date for submission of results according to the VCAA schedule.
+- refusal to consider the student’s work but an opportunity for the student to resubmit the work if there is sufficient time before the due date for submission of results according to the VCAA schedule

 - refusal to accept any part of the work, awarding an N for the outcome.

-- The decision-maker should inform the student of the decision and any penalty to be imposed at the meeting or hearing, and of the student’s right to appeal the decision to the VCAA.
+- The decision-maker should inform the student of the decision and any penalty to be imposed at the meeting or hearing, and of the student’s right to appeal the decision to the VCAA in accordance with section 2.5.21 of the Education and Training Reform Act 2006 (Vic).
 The decision-maker should keep accurate records of their decision, the reasons for their decision and the penalty imposed, to enable the school to confirm these matters in writing.